By its Nature

 outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical Darkness

 can perceive its surroundings without relying on sight, within a specific radius.
-Creatures without eyes, such as oozes, and creatures with echolocation or heightened senses, such as bats and true dragons, have this sense.
+Creatures without eyes, such as oozes, and creatures with echolocation or heightened Senses

 Many creatures in fantasy gaming worlds, especially those that dwell underground, have Darkvision

 .
 Within a specified range, a creature with Darkvision